anhnk/anhnk.github.com/source/_posts/2011-02-19-the-how-of-happiness-by-sonja-lyubomirsky.markdown

 categories: [Self-Development, Books]
 ---

-In this book Sonja Lyubomirsky provides a scientific approach to pursue happiness.
-Nice research.
-This book lifted me up when I fell down.
-Though there are things that lie outside of my Circle of Influence and it’s true that there is such a gene called “happiness gene”, it is so delightful to know that I can make shots to make me happier, even though I don’t inherit that gene from my parents.
+In *The How of Happiness*, with thorough research, Sonja Lyubomirsky provides a scientific approach to pursue happiness.
+This book lifted me up when I was down.
+Though there are things that lie outside of my Circle of Influence and it is true that there is such a gene called “happiness gene”, I am delighted to know that I can make shots to make me happier, even if I don’t inherit that gene from my parents.

 <!--more-->